skrysmanski/devlog/content/articles/algorithms/rectangle-intersection.md

   <big>[[file:RectangleIntersectionTest.zip|Rectangle Intersection Test Project]] (for Visual Studio 2010)</big>

-//Remarks:// The algorithm above works for every convex polygon.
+*Remarks:* The algorithm above works for every convex polygon.
 Instead of four times two edges you then have n times m edges.
 For concave polygons, however, this algorithm doesn't work because there may be no separating axis even though the polygons don't intersect.